-This reflects the importance of healthy development within genes which are functioning properly; any gene which mutates and prevents the body’s proteins from working correctly has the potential to disrupt the body’s ability to healthily develop.
+This reflects the importance of healthy development within genes that are functioning properly.
+Any gene which mutates and prevents the body’s proteins from working correctly has the potential to disrupt the body’s ability to healthily develop.

 Not all gene mutations are severe enough to always affect health and development, however.

-It’s safe to say that any changes or mutations within genes can have an effect on the body, whether minor or severe.
+It’s safe to say that any changes or mutations within genes can affect the body, whether minor or severe.

-These changes or mutations may occur naturally, or you may have inherited mutated genes or hereditary problems from your parents.
+These changes or mutations may occur naturally.
+Or it may be the case that you may have inherited mutated genes or hereditary problems from your parents.

-After all, your own DNA makeup is created based on your parent’s DNA.
+After all, your DNA makeup is created based on your parent’s DNA.

 This is why, should your parents have a specific disorder or disease which affects the way their body functions or the way they look, there is potential for you to get that, too, for example, Dwarfism.

-You can always discuss your own genetic makeup or healthcare concerns with your professional doctor or specialist, or you can use genetic research to determine factors within your own genetic line, which might be affecting you.
+You can always discuss your genetic makeup or healthcare concerns with your professional doctor or specialist.
+You can even use genetic research to determine factors within your genetic line, which might be affecting you.

-DNA research can be helpful for those individuals who don’t have a thorough understanding of their family history, specifically in the realm of health, illness and disease.
+DNA research can be helpful for those individuals who don’t have a thorough understanding of their family history.
+This is specifically in the realm of health, illness, and disease.

 You may find the following ten-minute video interesting as it discusses genetic disorders and diseases.